Skip to content

 How Big Is a 3,000 Sq Ft Barndominium?

 A 3,000 sq ft barndominium can be created from several common footprints.
-One of the most common examples is a 50x60 barndominium, which provides 3,000 square feet under roof if the full footprint is enclosed.
+One of the most common examples is a 50x60 barndominium, which gives you 3,000 square feet under roof if the full footprint is enclosed.

 Common 3,000 sq ft barndominium footprints include: